 Bed Calibration Needed Frequently

 After two to three prints the bed calibration of FDM printers gets misaligned.
 This is mainly due to the back and forth motion of the bed during printing.

 If you don’t correct the alignment of the bed after every print then your next print’s initial layers will get distorted and may result in print failure.

 Overall FDM technology-based printers have more advantages than disadvantages.
 Most of its disadvantages are due to the poor calibration of the machine which can be attributed to a user-generated fault.
-So if you keep everything in check then FDM printers are one of the best 3D printing technology to get started with.
+So if you keep everything in check, FDM printers are one of the best 3D printing technology to start with.

 Once you get comfortable with FDM printers you could move towards more complex 3D printing technologies in the market.